Li-Tian/neo/Documentation/articles/cryptography/hash_algorithm.md

 ﻿<center><h2> Hash Algorithm </h2></center>

-　Hash function, or hash algorithm, is a method creating digital finger print from any kind data.
-Hash function compresses message or data  into abstract to shrink data size & fix data size.
-This function disorgnizes & remixes data, rebuilding a finger print with the name Hash value.
+　Hash function, or hash algorithm, is a method creating digital finger print from any kind of data.
+Hash function compresses message or data into a digested version to shrink the data into a fixed data size.
+This function disorgnizes and remixes data, rebuilding a finger print data and name it as hash-value.
 Hash value is always represented by a short string consisted of random letters and digits.

 ### RIPEMD160